TanguyHOSPICE/generator-htcode-gulp-sass-boilerplate/README.md

 Install Yeoman globally: npm install -g yo

-Then install the Gulp + Sass boilerplate generator globally: npm install -g generator-gulp-sass-boilerplate
+Then install the Gulp + Sass boilerplate generator globally: npm install -g generator-htcode-gulp-sass-boilerplate

-Navigate to a directory you want to generate the files in, then run yo gulp-sass-boilerplate
+Navigate to a directory you want to generate the files in, then run yo htcode-gulp-sass-boilerplate

 To run, you will need to have the Gulp CLI also installed globally: npm install -g gulp-cli